quicbit-js/qb-standard/doc/recommended-style.md

   ```

   In the first version of qb standard, we experimented with having
-  pascalCase for class-like functions and snake_case for stand-alone functions,
+  pascalCase for prototype function names and snake_case for stand-alone function names,
   but it caused more headaches than expected.
 Sticking with just one
   approach makes coding smoother and refactoring from objects to functions
   *much* easier.
 The warm-and-fuzzy familiarity that mixedCase may